daumling/jsPanel-dialog/README.md

 ### HTML Strings

 Finally, you can use HTML strings.
-The extension converts the string to HTML by calling `jsPanel.strToHtml()`.
+The extension converts the string to a DocumentFragment by calling `jsPanel.strToHtml()`.

 ## Additional Properties